 The main objective of unit testing is to verify whether every unit operates as intended.
 A function, procedure, method, or even the entire module can be considered a separate unit.
 Unit testing can be conducted manually, but automated testing is a more common practice.

 2.1.2 Entry Criteria

 - testable units are available

 - all functional requirements have been defined

-- a unit testing environment has been set up.
+- the unit testing environment has been set up